PEXANE2/azure-docs.tr-tr/articles/notification-hubs/xamarin-notification-hubs-push-notifications-android-gcm.md

     ```

 15. Projenize `MyFirebaseMessagingService` adlı bir sınıf ekleyin.
-16. Aşağıdaki using deyimlerini `MyFirebaseMessagingService.cs` ' a ekleyin.
+16. `MyFirebaseMessagingService.cs`için aşağıdaki using deyimlerini ekleyin.

     ```csharp
     using Android.Util;